 - A real experiment to promote ‘methods of science’ with ample opportunities to encourage creativity, innovation and experiential learning(learning by doing).

-- An activity towards promoting spirit of team work, correlating science with everyday life situations.
+- An activity towards promoting the spirit of teamwork, correlating science with everyday life situations.

 - A potentially strong and effective movement for influencing the impressionable minds to enhance community feelings and sensitize towards societal needs.